 What is a skills-based CV and do I need one?

-CVs come in all sorts of different shapes and sizes, and the template you choose to use is largely down to you.
-You can usually decide what sort of CV you should use by considering the job itself.
+CVs will vary from person to person, influenced by your industry of choice and experience among other factors.
+The format you choose to use is largely down to you – you can usually decide what sort of CV you should use by considering the job you’re applying for.
 For example, you may be in a creative profession and need to include portfolio information – knowing what to include in a CV is an art in itself.

 One of the best CV formats to truly promote yourself and your talents, and make you seem like the strongest candidate for the job, is a skills-based CV.
 This CV format focuses on your career skills and how they can be applied to the role, making you stand out from the crowd.

-But just what is a skills-based CV, and when should you go about using one?
+But what exactly is a skills-based CV, and when should you use one?
 Let’s take a look at skills-based CVs and what they’re used for.

 What is a skills-based CV?

-There are three main types of CV – the chronological CV, the combined CV, and the skills-based, or functional CV.
-A skills-based CV primarily focuses on transferable skills and relevant aspects of your previous roles, providing your prospective employers with crucial information on your abilities and achievements.
+There are three main types of CV – the chronological CV, the combined CV, and the skills-based CV.
+A skills-based CV, otherwise known as a functional CV, primarily focuses on transferable skills and relevant aspects of your previous roles, providing your prospective employers with crucial information on your abilities and achievements.

-This CV format differs from the other formats because it puts the skills that the employers are looking for front and centre, relegating your work experience information to later in the CV.
-Focussing on essential skills in general can really help with your career development, but it means that you need to know what your potential employer is looking for.
+This CV format differs from others because it puts the skills that the employers are looking for front and centre, taking priority over work experience and other elements.
+Focussing on essential skills in general can really help with your career development, but you should also consider the top CV skills that employers are looking for.

 What are skills-based CVs used for?

-While all CVs and resumes are designed to show your experience and suitability for a role, a skill-based CV isn’t necessarily used to highlight your previous roles and employment.
-Instead, you highlight what you learned in those previous roles, and how those skills can be transferred to this new role.
+While all CVs and resumes are designed to showcase your experience and suitability for a role, a skills-based CV isn’t necessarily used to highlight your previous roles and employment.
+Instead, you highlight what you’ve learned in those previous roles, and how those skills can be transferred to your new role.

-While a chronological CV is more traditional, skills-based CVs are gaining popularity as you can tailor them to reflect job ads and to focus on your key selling points.
+While a chronological CV is more traditional, skills-based CVs are gaining popularity as you can tailor them to reflect job-specific skills and to focus on your key selling points.
 If you’re not very experienced or are looking to make a career change, it also allows you to showcase your transferable skills rather than focusing on experience.

 When should I use a skills-based CV?

 We’ll start by saying that skills-based CVs aren’t necessary for everyone.
-If you’re looking to change role within the industry you’re currently working in, or you have plenty of previous relevant experience for the job you’re applying to, a traditional, chronological format CV will suffice.
-In these instances, an online CV might also be appropriate.
+If you’re looking to switch roles within the industry you’re currently working in, or you have plenty of previous relevant experience for the job you’re applying to, a traditional, chronological format CV will suffice.

-There are some groups that should use a skills-based CV, though.
+There are some groups that would benefit from using a skills-based CV however.
 If you fall into one of the following categories, then you should consider writing a skills-based CV.
 Let’s take a look at when you should use a skills-based CV:

 Applying as a graduate

-Getting a graduate job can be tricky, but by using a skills-based CV, you can present all the skills you learned while studying and explain how they can be transferred to the role you are applying to.
-You can also look at previous, non-relevant employment you might have had, and consider the transferable skills.
+Getting a graduate job can be tricky, but by using a skills-based CV, you can present all of the skills you learned while studying and explain how they can be transferred to the role you are applying to.
+You can also look at previous, non-relevant employment you might have had, and consider the transferable skills where possible.

 Making a career change

 If you are considering a career change, a skills-based CV can help show prospective employers your relevant and transferable skills that you learned during your previous employment.
-Often when changing careers, your previous work experience won’t be relevant, but you’ll have plenty of transferable skills.
+When changing careers, your previous work experience won’t always be relevant, but you’ll have plenty of transferable skills to help you.

 Turning a hobby or a passion into a career